Guvi-CodeCamp-SRM/BreakTech/README.md

-# Daily-News-Discord-Bot
+# BreakTech

+A Daily News Discord Bot which provides the user with timely technical news on a daily basis along with som addon features.

 # DOCUMENTATION

-<Name of Bot> supplies the user with daily news and updates on the tech trends happening at the moment.
+This is the v1.0 of the Bot which provides the following funtionalities:- 24hr per hr Technical News

 # OUR TECH WIZZES